Noreasakpheak018/STOCKARRIER-Stock-Management-System/README.md

 ## 7. Project references
 * The design is inspired by **Code First with Hala** (a YouTube channel), video: [Python Excel App - Excel Viewer & Data Entry Form [Tkinter, openpyxl] Python GUI Project](https://youtu.be/8m4uDS_nyCk?si=G0PStO7G0t3XQLad)
 * Theme use: from GitHub: [Forest-ttk-theme](https://github.com/rdbende/Forest-ttk-theme)
-# 🚀Intruction on how to use the application🏷️
+# 🚀Instruction on how to use the application🏷️
 ## Required solfware and libraries
 * IDE for running Python: PyCharm, Visual Studio Code, etc.
 * Download and install Python: [HERE](https://www.python.org/downloads/)